setuabhi/DataStr/src/Collections/Collections.md

-Hashset.add returns true if new element being added else return false
+1. Hashset.add returns true if new element being added else return false

-Hashmap.put returns null if new element being added else return value for that key
+2. Hashmap.put returns null if new element being added else return value for that key
+2.1 map.values() : List of Values
+2.2 map.keySet() : Set of Keys
+2.3 map.entrySet() gives you all the key-value pairs as a set of type Set<Map.Entry<Integer, Integer>>

-Both Hashmap and hashset works on O(1) for their add/put and get Methods
+3. Both Hashmap and hashset works on O(1) for their add/put and get Methods

-Multi value map to store duplicate key (com.google.common.collect):
+4. Multi value map to store duplicate key (com.google.common.collect):

     Multimap<String, String> multimap = ArrayListMultimap.create();
     multimap.put("key1", "value1");